Two methods on how to freeze strawberries.

-My ball blue book suggests 1 part sugar to 6 parts strawberries.
+My Ball Blue Book suggests 1 part sugar to 6 parts strawberries.
 I did about half this much and it was plenty!
 My suggestion is to lightly sugar them.
-Very lightly with the sugar, we want them to taste like strawberries right?!
+Very light with the sugar; we want them to taste like strawberries, right?!

 Gently stir to coat the strawberries evenly.
 Let sit until sugar dissolves.
 This takes five or ten minutes.